nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Since editing of `NusnetId` is not allowed, there will be no issues with syncing of data.
 For example, even if the name of a particular student is edited after his `StudentRecord` was saved, we can find that student using their `NusnetId`.

+**Future Expansions**

+Beyond 1.4, there are several features that can be added to improve TAskmaster

+* Add a centralised view to see attendance and class participation score over all sessions.

+    This would allow the user to, at a glance, observe the attendances and class participation scores of his students.
+    This could be done by reading through the student record lists of all sessions and displaying the data in a table form whenever the centralised view is selected by the user.
+A potential problem is the fact that different sessions can have different students enrolled, which means that the table will not be complete, i.e. some cells may be empty.

+* Add statistics tracking attendance and class participation score to each student

+    This would allow the user to, at a glance, analyse how often a student is attending lessons and how much they are participating in each session.
+This could be done by finding their record in each of the student record lists of all the sessions and displaying the aggregated data in another view for data visualisaion, for e.g. with line graphs and pie charts.

 <br>